A special thanks goes to Ms Marsha T. Ardila/SC Law Enforcement Officers Hall of Fame for all her in-

 July 15, 1974 - Columbia Policemen receive their new redesigned badges.

-September 1975 - Detectives are now know as Investigators.
+September 1975 - Detectives are now known as Investigators.

-March 1976 - The "Patrol Action Team" is founded with the aim of fighting daylight house breakings and night-time armed robbery indicents.
+March 1976 - The "Patrol Action Team" is founded with the aim of fighting daylight house breakings and night-time armed robbery incidents.

-1979 - In October the police department is divided into four districts.
+October - The police department is divided into four districts.

-February - Sgt Shumpert is selected to head the newly established Crime Analysis Unit.
+February - Sergeant Shumpert is selected to head the newly established Crime Analysis Unit.

 1980/1981 - Total personnel is 304.